tulasidamarla/QnA/README.md

 'make' refers to the system's default make implementation; on most Linux distros this is GNU make, but on other unixes, it could refer to some other implementation of make, such as BSD make.

 Note:The language accepted by GNU make is a superset of the one supported by the traditional make utility.

+7)what is the difference between slf4j and log4j?<br>
+Ans:SLF4j is only a logging API/interface, it does not directly replace log4j which is a complete logging framework.